 - equity, accessibility and inclusion

 - risk management

 2. The University may require certain departures from the Government Procurement Rules in:

 - standardising range and choice of equipment or services

-- recognising and acknowledging supplier performance
+- recognising and acknowledging supplier performance and expertise

 - setting the levels of delegated authority in relation to the set dollar threshold